Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Azure Active Directory (Azure AD) account that has multi-factor authentication (MFA) enabled.
 - [ ] Azure Active Directory (Azure AD) service principal.

 ### You are implementing a package management solution for a Node.js application by using Azure Artifacts.
 You need to configure the development environment to connect to the package repository.
 The solution must minimize the likelihood that credentials will be leaked.
 Which file should you use to configure each connection?
-To answer, drag the appropriate files to the correct connections.
-Each file may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.
-Select and Place:

 ![Question 184](images/question184.jpg)